ZEISS Quantum Challenge: problem-solving through quantum technology

 This prompted ZEISS to launch a competition dedicated to the use of quantum technology in sensor and imaging applications in a real-life environment.
 To do this, ZEISS called on the scientific community working in the area of quantum technology to tackle six real-life challenges in the following categories: medical technology, microscopy, and industrial metrology.

-The aim of the challenges was to identify promising solutions, discuss them with other experts, and partner up in order to advance these ideas together.
+The aim of the challenge was to identify promising solutions, discuss them with other experts, and partner up in order to advance these ideas together.
 The many submissions were evaluated by an expert panel, and the winners have now been chosen.
 They will be announced during the QuApps conference on 2 March 2021 and will present their approaches to an audience of experts.

 The international conference QuApps focuses on the state of the art and on the development of quantum technology.
 Technology is being developed at an incredible pace and it offers untapped potential for future innovations in both business and science.
 The topic areas include quantum computers, cryptography and quantum sensors.
 The event is aimed at quantum engineers and researchers, as well as business development strategists and trend scouts in the industry, and investors and interested members of the public.
 The participants will gain deep insights into the latest research.
 The conference will focus on discussions with and between renowned quantum technology experts.